Climate Action

 By 2025, complete the Yale Resilience Plan.

-In 2023, the Yale Community Resilience Building Workshop convened representatives from twenty-five administrative departments, four professional schools, and several students and alumni.
-The group shared their observations and perspectives on how Yale can best prepare for future climate-related emergencies resulting in a report to help prioritize strategies to address climate adaptation across Yale and beyond.
+In 2023, the Yale Community Resilience Building Workshop convened representatives from 25 administrative departments, four professional schools, and several students and alumni.
+The group shared their observations and perspectives on how Yale can best prepare for future climate-related emergencies, resulting in a report with strategies to address climate adaptation across Yale and beyond.

 Investment Opportunities